Ticonderoga in Essex County, New York — The American Northeast (Mid-Atlantic)

 Erected by Daughters of the American Revolution, Ticonderoga Chapter.

 Topics and series.
 This historical marker is listed in these topic lists: Military • War, French and Indian.
-In addition, it is included in the Daughters of the American Revolution (DAR) series list.
+In addition, it is included in the Daughters of the American Revolution series list.
 A significant historical year for this entry is 1759.

 Location.
 43° 50.256′ N, 73° 25.382′ W. Marker is in Ticonderoga, New York, in Essex County.
-Marker is at the intersection of The Portage and Crown Heights, on the right on The Portage.
+It is at the intersection of The Portage and Crown Heights, on the right on The Portage.
 Touch for map.
 Marker is in this post office area: Ticonderoga NY 12883, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Historic Valley (approx. 0.3 miles away); From this point south… (approx. 0.4 miles away); LaChute River Trail (approx. 0.4 miles away); Mount Defiance (approx. 0.4 miles away); Artillery Park (approx. 0.4 miles away); Military Heroes of Ticonderoga (approx. half a mile away); "C-Dam" (approx. half a mile away); Lord Howe’s Grave (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Historic Valley (approx. 0.3 miles away); From this point south (approx. 0.4 miles away); LaChute River Trail (approx. 0.4 miles away); Mount Defiance (approx. 0.4 miles away); Artillery Park (approx. 0.4 miles away); Military Heroes of Ticonderoga (approx. half a mile away); "C-Dam" (approx. half a mile away); Lord Howes Grave (approx. half a mile away).
 Touch for a list and map of all markers in Ticonderoga.

 Also see . . .
-Siege of Ticonderoga, 6-8 July 1758.
+Siege of Ticonderoga, 6-8 July 1758 .
 History of War website entry (Submitted on July 12, 2008, by Bill Coughlin of Woodland Park, New Jersey.)

-Photographed By Larry Gertner, May 20, 2021
+Photographed by Larry Gertner, May 20, 2021

 4. The Siege of Fort Ticonderoga